 We hiked the HBC Heritage Trail in late July 2021.
 It was a fairly last minute addition to our summer hiking schedule, sandwiched in-between the West Coast Trail and the Berg Lake Trail (later cancelled due to trail closure).

 Though the HBC Trail had been on my radar for a few years, the distance between the trailheads had proved to be an obstacle.

 As our start day approached, a new obstacle appeared – wildfires.
 2021 was a devasting year for wildfires in British Columbia.
 Air quality and safety were two big concerns for us.

 With sunny skies on our first day, an InReach communicator close at hand and a family member regularly checking the wildfire situation, our hike was a go.
 Here’s the story of our HBC Heritage Trail hike.

-This is a trail with big elevation losses and gains.
+This is a trail with big elevation losses and gains over relatively short distances.
 For each hiking day, I have noted the relevant elevation gains and losses, specifically listing them in the order in which they happen.